Interscope Records: 2000–2010: Departure of Field, DreamWorks, Cherrytree Records and Beats

 In 2001, Field resigned as co-chairman of Interscope to start a new label.
 Described as an amicable parting, Field said he was "anxious to become an entrepreneur again."
 An agreement with Universal allowed Field to resign a year before his contract was set to expire.
 Conversely, Whalley, Interscope's president since 1998, accepted the position of chairman of Warner Bros.
 Records in May 2000 and was not released from his Interscope contract until it expired in August 2001.

 Interscope/Shady released The Eminem Show, in May 2002 and the soundtrack for Eminem's semi-autobiographical film 8 Mile in October; the two titles combined sold more than 11,000,000 records before the end of the year.
-In 2002, New York City rapper 50 Cent signed to Interscope through Shady and Aftermath with a $1 million advance.
+In 2002, New York City rapper 50 Cent signed to Interscope with a $1 million advance.
 50 Cent's major-label debut album Get Rich or Die Tryin' was released on February 6, 2003, through Interscope.
-The album sold 872,000 copies in six days, and the album went on to be certified 9× platinum in America.
+The album debuted at number one on the Billboard 200 and the album went on to be certified 9× platinum in America.
 In April, it was announced that 50 Cent would sign and develop artists for release on G-Unit Records, which would be marketed and distributed through Interscope.
 50 Cent's success allowed G-Unit artists to release their own projects.
-G-Unit's Lloyd Banks released his debut studio album, The Hunger for More in June 2004 through Interscope and G-Unit.
-Anchored by the success of the single, On Fire, the album debuted at number 1 on the Billboard top 200 and achieved platinum status in America.
+50 Cent's group G-Unit released their debut album, Beg for Mercy, through Interscope.
+It debuted and peaked in the top 3 on Billboard 200.
+With the success of the singles Wanna Get to Know You, Poppin' Them Thangs and Stunt 101, the album was certified double platinum by the RIAA.

+On September 23, 2003, Interscope/Flip Records released Limp Bizkit's fourth album Results May Vary, selling 325,000 copies in the first week.
+Debuting at No. 3 on Billboard 200, ending Limp's number 1 streak from their previous releases.
+It would go on to be certified Gold in 2003 and later Platinum in 2008.
+Ending Limp Bizkit's commercial peak, the album would be their lowest-selling of their career up to that point.
+The band would go in hiatus in 2006, after releasing The Unquestionable Truth (Part 1), their first EP and later their first greatest hits album called Greatest Hitz in 2005.
+They both would sell 2,000,000 and 3,500,000 for a combined total of 5,500,000 worldwide.